 Practical Applications of Cognitive Behavioural Therapy

-Anyone who has experienced anxiety that escalated into a panic attack will understand how terrifying this is.
+Anyone who has experienced anxiety that escalated into a panic attack will understand how traumatic this is.
+Those suffering from social anxiety disorder report similar terror.
 A psychotherapist can help you understand where your anxiety originated from and what triggers it.
 This knowledge will validate and help you recognize your illness better.
 However, it will not improve or reduce your panic attacks.
 That is where CBT comes in.
 It breaks past the underlying causes and takes direct aim at the here and now, the actual events that drive your anxiety.

 Selecting the Right Therapist